ibexa/documentation-developer/docs/multisite/languages/languages.md

 You can also assign a Default content availability flag to content types (available in the Admin Panel).
 When this flag is assigned, content items of this type are available even when they do not have a language version in any of the languages configured for the current SiteAccess.

-Note that if a language isn't provided in the list of prioritized languages and it's not the content item's first language, the URL alias for this content in this language isn't generated.
+If a language isn't provided in the list of prioritized languages and it's not the content item's first language, the URL alias for this content in this language isn't generated.